jmutton2/ReactNativeLogApp/README.md

 # ReactNativeLogApp
-An app for Android and IOS that lets users create, edit, and view, entries.
+A simple todo app for Android and IOS.